 by the Duchess of Sussex

-BEFORE I leave Britain in the ultimate feminist act of telling my husband what to do, let’s celebrate International Women’s Day by being independent princesses.
+I LEFT the monarchy in the ultimate feminist act of telling my husband what to do.
+This is how to celebrate International Women’s Day by being independent and a princess.

 Marry a prince